-Government-wide and Proprietary Fund Net Assets
+Government-wide and Proprietary Fund Net Position

-Government-wide and proprietary fund net assets are divided into three components:
+Government-wide and proprietary fund net position is divided into three components:

-- Invested in capital assets, net of related debt consist of the historical cost of capital assets less accumulated depreciation and less any debt that remains outstanding that was used to finance those assets. - Restricted net assets consist of net assets that are restricted by the Town's creditors (for example, through debt covenants), by state enabling legislation (through restrictions on shared revenues), by grantors (both federal and state), and by other contributors. - Unrestricted all other net assets are reported in this category.
+- Invested in capital assets, net of related debt consist of the historical cost of capital assets less accumulated depreciation and less any debt that remains outstanding that was used to finance those assets. - Restricted consist of net position that is restricted by the Town's creditors (for example, through debt covenants), by state enabling legislation (through restrictions on shared revenues), by grantors (both federal and state), and by other contributors. - Unrestricted all other net position is reported in this category.